iocafe/eosal/dependencies/readme.txt

 notes 27.1.2020/pekka
-The dependencies directory contains mostly pre compiled library dependencies (for convinience).
+The dependencies directory contains mostly pre compiled library dependencies.

+There are for convinience.
+THERE IS POTENTIAL SECURITY UNCERTAINTY: THE LIBRARIES ARE BINARIES.
+DO YOU TRUST THEM?
+If not, build yourself.

 Linux, OpenSSL: You can use libraries which come with your distribution, or ones here.
 Reason to use libraries from here is to link with a tested library version or link with library containing debug symbols.

-Used liibrary paths, etc. set in /coderoot/eosal/build/cmakedefs/eosal-defs.txt.
+Used library paths, etc. set in /coderoot/eosal/build/cmakedefs/eosal-defs.txt.

 The OpenSSL library build configuration (before make) ./config --debug no-deprecated no-shared -static no-dgram no-legacy no-dtls no-tls1 no-tls1_1